LMDevops/mamz-ultimate-terraform/PRE_REQS-CHECKLIST.md

 - IAM Workseet: https://docs.google.com/spreadsheets/d/1Ghv9MGBZHAgFZfXE5BVQTO8RuBnZIZyZ_H8jb3MFsLo/edit#gid=0
 - ProServ catalog - Foundation delivery: https://drive.google.com/drive/folders/1_wvltngtAzICIa6nhrZBMgXYX5I7XDcD?usp=sharing

 # Pre-Requisites

 - Make sure the **GCP User** who runs the script has **BILLING ACCOUNT ADMIN**, **ORG ADMIN** and **ORG POLICY ADMIN** roles and put in alll the **Billing**, **Org** and **Network** admins groups.

+# Getting the Foundation V2 Repo to the customer
+- Prep:
+  - git clone git@github.com:sadasystems/proserv-foundations.git
+  - rm -rf ./proserv-foundations/.git
+  - mv proserv-foundations sada-foundation
+  - tar czvf sada-foundation.tgz sada-foundation
+  - Put in your SADA Google Drive
+- Send link to customer (viewer)
+- Customer can now extract it where the code will be executed.
+  - Make sure the customer commits the changes to a Git Repo to keep their configuration.

 # Customize Business Code, App Name and Networking

+## Business Code and App Name

 - business_code = numeric ID (i.e.: 90210)
 - app_name = The name of the app we are creating this structure for. (i.e.: app1)